1. General Product

 A common misconception with electric bikes is that you can put the bike in its highest gear and let electric assist do all the work.
 This is a sure fire way to reduce the life of your motor and would be akin to leaving your car in 5th gear no matter how fast you are travelling.
 You should continue to use your gears and have the electric assist provide the additional ‘push’ to get you moving quicker and help you up hills.

 Yes we do.
 If you’re planning adventures of over 50km, or just want the peace of mind of never being caught short (or getting in trouble for forgetting to charge your battery), we offer spare batteries for purchase in our store.
 The spare battery easily fits under the lockable bench in the cart.

-The control panel on the handlebars allows you to control the electric assist in 6 levels.
-Level 1 provides a subtle assist, with level 6 providing the most assist.
+The control panel on the handlebars allows you to control the electric assist in 6 levels on the electric assist and 5 levels on the electric plus.
+Level 1 provides a subtle assist, with level 5/6 providing the most assist.
 We find level 2-3 gives a nice balance of assist whilst also helping us get some exercise.

 Yes, a Tribe Bike is not a motorbike!
 By pedalling, the torque sensor in the crank determines how much electric assist to provide.

 We’ve found the electric assist to get us up most hills, but there’s always a limit to what a 250w motor can do.
 If you live in a particularly hilly area we recommend you get in contact with us and we can help advise on whether the electric assist will get you up the hill.
 Check out one of our adventures where we gave the bike a serious hill test.

 If like us you rode one of the early electric bikes, with dodgy torque sensors or electric throttles, you might feel a bit uneasy about an electric bike.
 The good news is the technology over the last few years has come a long way, and the electric assist on a Tribe Bike feels perfectly safe.
 It is also limited to 25kmh to meet Australian standards.